InfiniTimeOrg/InfiniTime/docs/developer-documentation/index.md

 ### FreeRTOS

-Infinitime is based on FreeRTOS, a real-time operating system.
+Infinitime is based on [FreeRTOS]https://www.freertos.org), a real-time operating system.
 FreeRTOS provides several quality of life abstractions (for example easy software timers) and most importantly supports multiple tasks.
 If you want to read up on real-time operating systems, you can look [here](https://www.freertos.org/implementation/a00002.html) and [here](https://www.freertos.org/features.html).
 The main "process" creates at least one task and then starts the FreeRTOS task scheduler.
 This main "process"